 Thornton Tomasetti: thorntontomasetti.com

-Walters is responsible for the supply and installation of 9,500 tons of structural steel.
+Walters was responsible for supplying and installing 9,500 tons of structural steel.

 Up to level four, the podium accounts for about 40% of the structure’s weight and comprises a large, complex arch with a network of trusses above.
 What made the arches and arch trusses complicated was the fact that they were neither vertical nor planar.